OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 from start to finish.
 Using these libraries you can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.

 OSVVM is developed by the same VHDL experts who have helped develop VHDL standards.
 We have used our expert VHDL skills to create advanced verification capabilities that:

-- Are simple to use and work like built-in language features.
-- Maximize reuse and reduce project schedule.
+- A structured transaction-based verification framework using verification components.
+- A common, shared transaction API for address bus (AXI4, Axi4Lite, Avalon, …) and streaming (AXI Stream, UART) verification components.
-- Improve readabilty and reviewability by the whole team including software and system engineers.
+- Improved readability and reviewability by the whole team including software and system engineers.
+- Improved reuse and reduced project schedules.
+- Buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering that are simple to use and work like built-in language features.
+- A common scripting API to run all simulators.
+OSVVM scripting supports GHDL, NVC, Aldec Riviera-PRO and ActiveHDL, Siemens Questa and ModelSim, Synopsys VCS, and Cadence Xcelium.
-- Facilitate debug with HTML based test suite and test case reporting.
+- Unmatched test reporting with HTML based test suite reports, test case reports, and logs that facilitate debug and test artifact collection.
-- Support continuous integration (CI/CD) with JUnit XML test suite reporting.
+- Support for continuous integration (CI/CD) with JUnit XML test suite reporting.
-- Provide buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering.
-- Rival the verification capabilities of SystemVerilog + UVM.
+- A rival to the verification capabilities of SystemVerilog + UVM.

+Looking to improve your VHDL verification methodology?
+OSVVM provides a complete solution for VHDL ASIC or FPGA verification.
+There is no new language to learn.
+It is simple, powerful, and concise.
+Each piece can be used separately.
+Hence, you can learn and adopt pieces as you need them.

 Important benefits of OSVVM: